cdll/cdll.github.io/bower_components/vue/packages/vue-template-compiler/README.md

   By default, a compile-time directive will extract the directive and the directive will not be present at runtime.
 If you want the directive to also be handled by a runtime definition, return `true` in the transform function.

-  Refer to the implementation of some [built-in compile-time directives](https://github.com/vuejs/vue/tree/next/src/platforms/web/compiler/directives).
+  Refer to the implementation of some [built-in compile-time directives](https://github.com/vuejs/vue/tree/dev/src/platforms/web/compiler/directives).

+- `preserveWhitespace`

+  Defaults to `true`.
+This means the compiled render function respects all the whitespaces between HTML tags.
+If set to `false`, all whitespaces between tags will be ignored.
+This can result in slightly better performance but may affect layout for inline elements.

 ---